-One innovative feature was the location of the main paddock, placed in front of the stands so attendees could easily view the ponies being saddled and paraded prior to the race – no horse racing venue at the time placed the paddock in such a convenient position.
+Another innovative feature was the location of the main paddock, placed in front of the stands so attendees could easily view the ponies being saddled and paraded prior to the race – no horse racing venue at the time placed the paddock in such a convenient position.

 The Tote Stand proved popular with racegoers as it offered the most elevated view of the racecourse.
 It did not, however, provide a good view of the finish line.

-The innovations continued.
+Meanwhile, the innovations continued.
 In 1934, an automated electronic clock was installed which provided highly accurate race timings, the winning pony or horse stopping the clock by interrupting a ray of light focused on a photo-electric cell.
 This was the first of its kind in Britain.

 Also around this time, a Stewards’ Stand was installed opposite the winning post, featuring a hexagonal design supported on a central column.
 This was also the first in Britain, and according to the PTC, first in the world.